Get Smart on Carb Counting

 Carb counting may give you more choices and flexibility when planning meals.
 It involves counting the number of carb grams in a meal and matching that to your dose of insulin.
 With the right balance of physical activity and insulin, carb counting can help you manage your blood sugar.
 It sounds complex, but with help from a registered dietitian nutritionist (RDN) or certified diabetes educator (CDE), you can learn how to find the right balance.

 The best place to start is to figure out how many carbs you are eating at your meals and snacks now.
 Tracking your food intake and your blood sugar before and about 2 hours after your meals for a few days can provide useful information for you and your diabetes care team to see how different meals impact your blood glucose and determine the right amount of carbs.

 Foods that contain carbohydrate or “carbs” are:

-- starchy foods like bread, cereal, rice, and crackers
+- grain-based foods like bread, cereal, pasta, and crackers

 - fruit and juice

 - milk and yogurt

 - dried beans like pinto beans and soy products like veggie burgers